-Our goal is to issue easily understood rules for IRP.
+ANSWER: Our goal is to issue easily understood rules for IRP.
 We will be looking to clarify what is and what is not subject to independent review.
-The IRP would be a place to reconcile inconsistent or conflicting decisions of expert panels, a place to resolve some difficulties we would have in gTLD process where expert panel has different interpretations and decisions cant be reconciled.
+The IRP would be a place to reconcile inconsistent or conflicting decisions of expert panels and a place to resolve some difficulties we could have in the gTLD process where the expert panel has different interpretations and decisions cannot be reconciled.

----

-QUESTION Are there many sole member non-profit corporations in California?
+38. QUESTION: Are there many sole member non-profit corporations in California?

-It is not uncommon.
-CCWG Legal Counsel's Response: While we do not know of a data set that would provide the number of sole-member non-profit corporations, in our experience, the sole-member structure is not uncommon.
+ANSWER: It is not uncommon.
+CCWG Legal Counsel's Response: While we do not know of a data set that would provide the number of sole-member nonprofit corporations in California, in our experience, the sole-member structure is not uncommon.
 We have experience with its use both in California and in other US jurisdictions.

----

-QUESTION - Do we have any "role models" for CMSM structure - since this model was suggested by external legal counsel?
+39. QUESTION: Do we have any “role models” for CMSM structure - since this model was suggested by external legal counsel?

-The details of this are quite specifically developed for the ICANN concept.

-CCWG Legal Counsel's Response: While many non-profit corporations have sole members, the Community Mechanism as Sole Member was not modeled on any particular organization.
+ANSWER: The details of the CMSM structure were quite specifically developed for the ICANN context.
+CCWG Legal Counsel's Response: While many nonprofit corporations have sole members, the Community Mechanism as Sole Member was not modeled on any particular organization.
 Rather, the CMSM emerged over time as a better way to achieve the community empowerment objectives that the CCWG had identified (and related CWG dependencies), in light of the significant concerns expressed about other models under consideration.
 In particular, the Community Mechanism as Sole Member model provides a means to empower the community while avoiding any requirement that ACs and SOs become legal persons.

----

-QUESTION: To make the rejection not happen, we need efficient cooperation between staff, Board, community for budget-related matter.
-This is already in place but let’s make it compulsory to avoid a situation where the budget get rejected.
+40. QUESTION: To make the rejection not happen, we need efficient cooperation between staff, Board, community for budget-related matter.
+This is already in place but let’s make it compulsory to avoid a situation where the budget gets rejected.

-We will make sure this addressed as part of Work Stream 2.
+ANSWER: We will make sure that the collaborative budget development process is addressed as part of Work Stream 2.
+We also note that the possibility of community rejection of a budget should encourage the Board and staff to engage the community and address its concerns before the Board adopts a budget; an enhancement of accountability that is at the core of the CCWG Proposal.

 25 August Webinar

-QUESTION: Once the new Bylaws are approved, can the community suggest amendments to Standard Bylaws or Fundamental Bylaws?
+41. QUESTION: Once the new Bylaws are approved, can the community suggest amendments to Standard Bylaws or Fundamental Bylaws?
 If not, why?
 If the community is authorized to propose amendments to the Bylaws, it must be clearly and specifically mentioned in the proposal.
 Bylaws are the constitution of the entire process and it is a prerogative of the community to be able to propose amendments to the Bylaws.
 Does the community have power to propose amendments to Bylaws either standard or fundamental (paragraph 237)?

-ANSWER: The reserve powers solely relate to the ability to veto changes and co-approve changes.
-In the current context, Bylaw changes can be initiated by community proposals (most are, for example bylaw changes induced by the ATRT).
-There is no "new" procedural route being created to raise bylaws changes: the CCWG-Accountability is not proposing that the community gain the power to directly propose changes to the Bylaws.
-As indicate on page 35, while this is a statutory power of the Community Mechanism as Single Member model, its use would be subject to very high thresholds.
+ANSWER: The core reserve powers solely relate to the ability to veto changes and co-approve changes.
+In the current context, bylaw changes can be initiated by community proposals (most are, for example bylaw changes introduced by the ATRT).
+There is no “new” procedural route being created to raise bylaw changes: the CCWG-Accountability is not proposing that the community exercise the power to directly propose changes to the Bylaws in the future.
+As indicated on page 35, the CMSM model would involve a statutory member power to initiate and adopt bylaw amendments, a power that cannot by waived under California law.
+The CMSM’s use of this power would be subject to practical limitations, however, including a requirement for a very high threshold of approval within the CMSM.

----

-QUESTION Will the Policy Development Processes be Fundamental Bylaws?
+42. QUESTION: Will the Policy Development Processes be Fundamental Bylaws?